Family Reunion Photography in Toronto

 - Avoid wearing anything with bold patterns such as stripes.

 - Also avoid shirts that have big logos on the front.
 Logos or distracting artwork on the front of a shirt tend to distract the eye when you look at the photographs.
 If you see the design before you see the person's face it means that the shirt was too busy.

-Plan for two hours of photography.
+Plan for 90 minutes of photography.
 It will take about 30 minutes to do the big group portrait.
 It will take another 30 minutes to photograph each individual family.
-Add 30 minutes to photograph any other combinations that you may wish.
+Add 15 minutes to photograph any other combinations that you may wish.

-Pricing for a family reunion is currently on sale for $980 plus HST.
+Pricing for a family reunion is $980 plus HST.
 This is the cost of my time and talent to photograph the event.
 It includes 20 digital files that you may download after the session.
 Read more about my Toronto family portrait services and products.

 Frequently Asked Questions

 Do I need a professional and if so what kind?

 YES, you should hire a professional, not an amateur, not a friend, and avoid self-timers on your own camera all together.
 Sadly, we hear all too often the regret of ‘we should have…’

 I know iPhones can be great for day-to-day documenting – but they also ensure that one of you is always missing from the family document – to the detriment of your family history….and sadly, we know only too well – we can’t ‘go back’ – except through photography.